Diary of a Wimpy Kid: The Ugly Truth: Summary

-Jordan Jury, a popular kid in the grade above, invites Greg and Rowley to his party.
+Jordan Jury, a popular kid in the grade above, invites Greg and Rowley to his party, thinking they are friends.
 However, Susan says he cannot go because his uncle Gary's fourth wedding is on that day.
 Greg worries about reading the Old Testament because adults think it's cute when a kid cannot pronounce a word.
-He is nervous about getting "The Talk" from his 95-year-old great-grandmother.
+He is nervous about getting "The Talk" from his 95-year-old great-grandmother, Gammie.
 He hears Susan talking about picking up "Greg's tuxedo", and is thrilled, thinking he's going to be a groomsman.
 At Gammie's, Greg sleeps in a crowded room with all the family's bachelors.
 He sneaks out and sleeps in the bathroom, waking just in time before Gammie comes in for a bath.

 Before the rehearsal dinner, Greg describes how old and valuable her belongings are.
-He says he ate some old taffy once and got sick; he later saw a photo of his father eating the same candy when he was Greg's age.
-To his dismay, he discovers that he will not be a groomsman but an assistant flower boy to Manny.
+He says he ate some old taffy once and got very sick; he later saw a photo of his father eating the same candy when he was Greg's age.
+To his dismay, he discovers that he will not be a groomsman, but an assistant flower boy to Manny.
 Uncle Gary's best man, Leonard, gives a speech about how Uncle Gary and Sonja got engaged: at a baseball game, Gary was about to break up with Sonja so he could date her sister, but an airplane with a banner reading "Marry me Sonja?" - not meant for Gary's Sonja - coincidentally flew over the stadium and Sonja reacted to it.
 Sonja is upset, and Greg thinks they will soon divorce.

 Greg gets "The Talk" from Gammie, who tells him that getting older is not all it is cracked up to be.
-Upon returning to school, Greg learns that he dodged a bullet – Jordan only invited Greg's grade to his party to use them as servants.
+Upon returning to school, Greg learns that he dodged a bullet, as Jordan only invited Greg's grade to his party to use them as servants.
 Greg and Rowley go back to being friends when Greg chooses to make a difference instead of just waiting for Rowley to come to him.